peeramid-labs/eds/README.md

 ##### `Distribution`

 Interface for contracts that allow specific mechanics of instantiation of referred bytecode identifiers in the `CodeIndex`.
 It may be using different methods for instantiation, yet it is ultimately referred by it's bytecode hash and instantiation methods kept non-parametric, to promote hardcoding of instantiation logic by the distribution creator, ultimately making any distribution a unique part of code ecosystem.
-It also allows distribution creators to associate own metadata with the distribution, such as URIs defined in [ERC-190](https://eips.ethereum.org/EIPS/eip-190)
+It also allows distribution creators to associate own metadata with the distribution, such as URIs defined in [ERC-190](https://eips.ethereum.org/EIPS/eip-190) or [ERC-2678](https://eips.ethereum.org/EIPS/eip-2678)

 #### Developer Domain